Tinche/uapi/docs/handlers.md

 app.route("/", index, methods=["GET"])
 ```

+A _route_ is a combination of a _path_, an HTTP _method_, a _handler_, and a _route name_.

 We **strongly recommend** not using async handlers with Flask or Django unless you know what you're doing, even though (technically) all supported frameworks support both sync and async handlers.

-## Handler Names
+## Route Names

-Each handler is registered under a certain _name_.
+Each route is registered under a certain _name_.
-The name is a simple string identifying the handler, and defaults to the name of the handler function or coroutine.
+The name is a simple string identifying the route, and defaults to the name of the handler function or coroutine.
-Names are propagated to the underlying frameworks, where they have framework-specific purposes.
+Names are propagated to the underlying frameworks where they have framework-specific purposes.

 Names are also used in the generated OpenAPI schema:

-- to generate the operation summary
+- to generate the [Operation](https://swagger.io/specification/#operation-object) summary
-- as the `operationId` Operation property property
+- as the `operationId` Operation property

-Names should be unique across handlers and methods, so if you want to register the same handler for two methods you will need to specify one of the names manually.
+Names should be unique across routes, so if you want to register the same handler for two routes you will need to specify one of the names manually.

 ```python
 @app.get("/")